Roger LeClerc (American football)

-Roger Alvin LeClerc (October 1, 1936 – January 21, 2021) was an American football player in the National Football League (NFL).
+Roger Alvin Leclerc (October 1, 1936 – January 21, 2021) was an American football player in the National Football League (NFL).
 He played as a center, linebacker, and kicker and coached at the college level for one season.

 Playing career

-LeClerc played eight seasons for the Chicago Bears in the National Football League (NFL).
+LeClerc played seven seasons for the Chicago Bears and one for the Denver Broncos in the National Football League (NFL).
 He was primarily the placekicker in an era when straight ahead kicking under 50 yards was the preferred style.
-During his playing career the soccer style kicking that is familiar today was already being used by teams.
-He was the second leading scorer in team history for years with 377 points, but with the modern game, he has slipped to 8th place.
+During his playing career, the soccer style kicking that is familiar today was already being used by teams.
+At the time of his retirement, he was the second leading scorer in team history for years with 377 points.
 His best season was 1965.

 Coaching career

 LeClerc was the head football coach at Westfield State University in Westfield, Massachusetts for one season, in 1982, compiling a record of 2–7.